tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 Mom had all her paintings hung up in the hallway.

-Drawings Anastasia had drawn as a child, framed in gold, while the masterpieces my brother and I drew were in some random closet in her room.
+Drawings Anastasia had drawn as a child, framed in gold, while the masterpieces my brother and I drew were in some random closet.

 Anastasia had, of course, gotten pregnant the second she finished college.